 The change of air pressure whilst on a plane can affect your digestive system and a build-up of gas can lead to bloating, constipation and stomach pains.
 Did you know that on a 3hour flight, you can shed up to 1.5 litres of water?

-There are some top tips for traveling on a plane which can help avoid any health problems.
+Here are some top tips for traveling on a plane which can help you to avoid any health problems.
 You can: walk around, drink plenty of fluids to stay hydrated, avoid alcohol and drink bottled beverages.
-It also helps to pack your own healthy snacks so you can avoid any inflight foods which will cause bloating.
-(It’s cheaper too!)

 Traveling to different time zones